CLOUDY WITH A FEW FLAKES TODAY

 FRIDAY: SW/NW 1-10 MPH

 TONIGHT: Still cloudy.
-A few snow showers.
+A few snow showers...
+Maybe a dusting.
 LOW: 23, slowing rising late

 NEW YEAR’S EVE: Overcast again.
 More flurries.
 Not as cold.
 HIGH: 31 MIDNIGHT: 20 LOW: 10